vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 ### <a id="l7workloadako"> </a> Configure AKO Deployment Config (ADC) for Workload Cluster to Enable NSX ALB L7 Ingress with NodePortLocal Mode

 VMware recommends using NSX Advanced Load Balancer L7 ingress with NodePortLocal mode for the L7 application load balancing.
-This is enabled by creating a custom ADC with ingress settings enabled, and then applying the NSX_ALB LABEL while deploying the workload cluster.
+This is enabled by creating a custom ADC with ingress settings enabled, and then applying the `AVI_LABELS` while deploying the workload cluster.

 As per the defined architecture, workload cluster cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Workload Data VIP network`, and the virtual services are deployed in `sfo01w01segroup01` SE group.